codewars/docs/content/languages/lambdacalc/lc-test.md

 #### `assert`

-`assert` is the standard `chai.assert`, extended with the following the following additional assertion:
+`assert` is the standard `chai.assert`, extended with the following additional assertion:

 **`assert.numEql(actual, expected [ , message ] )`**